nhbrown/papo-17-nbody-simulation/README.md

 Alternatively you can use the provided __makefile__.

-The source code for the visualization does not need to be individually as the folder __Visualization__ contains the executable __NBodyVisualization_1.0.exe__ for ease of use.
+The source code for the visualization does not need to be individually compiled as the folder __Visualization__ contains the executable __NBodyVisualization_1.0.exe__ for ease of use.

 ## Running the simulation ##
 To run the simulation you need to execute the file __nbody__ after compiling the source code and specify the desired parameters.
 Available options are: